YotamAviv/oneofus/test_plan.md

 - QR web sign-in again, create delegate
   - create delegate: YES
-  - TODO: Refresh Nerdster after QR sign-in
+  - Refresh Nerdster after QR sign-in
   - Verify
     - Phone: Use menu /etc => Import/Export, verify that you see both the one-of-us.net key and a nerdster.org key.
     - Web: centered and signed in.
 On the Nerdster, turn on menu => Settings +> everything.
 In the tree view, verify that "Me" has a delegate key and a a delegate statement.